Updated: Jul 16

 Put on a rack and let cool.
 You can probably start eating it after 15mins or so, if you can wait that long.

 It's best fresh with butter, jam, humous or just on its own.
-Keeps okay for a couple of days in a plastic bag or wrapped in a tea towel, and is great toasted for several days after that.
+Keeps fine for a few days in a plastic bag (otherwise it dries out a bit), and is amazing toasted for several days after being made.
 You can also slice and freeze it.

-If you end up making it let me know how it goes!
-(That's code for i want some....)
+If you end up making it let me know how it goes! (hint - i want some....)